Is It Better to Settle or Go to Court?

 Severe/Catastrophic Injuries

 Insurance companies do not like to pay large claims, so they will use every resource and tactic to limit the amount they have to pay a claimant for a severe or catastrophic injury.
-A catastrophic injury refers to any injury that prevents someone from working.
 These claims include compensation for lost earning capacity, which is a legal term for future lost wages.

 If a victim claims a catastrophic injury, the insurance company will try to argue that the victim can still work in some capacity to avoid paying damages for lost earning capacity.